darekszyper/task-list/README.md

-TaskList is a simple task management application that allows users to manage their to-do list.
+## Web application that allows users to manage their to-do list.
 It enables users to add, edit, and delete tasks, as well as mark them as completed.
 The application is built with Java and utilizes the Spring Boot framework, along with a PostgreSQL database.

+## Technologies:
+- Java 17
+- Spring Boot 3
+- Thymeleaf
+- PostgreSQL
+- Liquibase
+- Mapstruct
+- Lombok
+- Bootstrap

 ## Instructions for Running the Application: